UncuffedProject/crisis-button/README.md

 2. **Explore Categories**:
    - Select a category to view related subcategories.

-3. **View Descriptions**:
+3. **View Descriptions and Resources**:
-   - Click on a subcategory to see detailed descriptions and information.
+   - Click on a subcategory to see detailed descriptions.
+   - If it's the last-level crisis, the app will also fetch and display local resources based on your device's location.

 ---